47565647456/titan/src/Titan.LoadTests/README.md

 ## Output

-Reports are saved to `Titan.LoadTests/reports/` in both HTML and Markdown formats.
+Reports are saved to `Titan.LoadTests/reports/` in both HTML and CSV formats.

 ### Key Metrics in Report